Nominet UK: Standard Terms and Conditions: Registrars

 D.1.4. publish on your website details of how a customer can make a complaint about the service they have received from you and provide those details if a customer asks for it.
 You must provide details of your processes for escalating complaints in your response to any complaint and should inform Your Customers (whether in writing or by some other means) of our process for dealing with the complaints of Registrants if Your Customers are unsatisfied with the outcome of their complaint to you;

-D.1.5. ensure that Your Customers are aware of:
+D.1.5. ensure that Your Customers are aware in advance of:

 D.1.5.1. the charges associated with .uk domain name registration, renewal and maintenance;